yosh-matsuda/cpp-yyjson/README.md

 cpp-yyjson ships with its own copy of yyjson, a [fork](https://github.com/yosh-matsuda/yyjson/tree/simd) of the upstream 0.13.0 release that only changes how fast it runs.
 The API, the accepted input and the output are those of yyjson, and the fork passes the upstream test suite, so nothing in your code depends on which of the two is used.

-What gets faster, measured against the upstream yyjson in the [benchmark](#benchmark):
+What gets faster, measured against the upstream yyjson in the [benchmark](#benchmark) with AVX2 enabled:

 | Workload | Why it is faster | Speed-up |
 | --- | --- | --- |